solidi/hl-mods/README.md

 # Half-Life Mods

-Modifications for Half-Life developed from 1999 to 2004
+Modifications for Half-Life developed from 1999 to 2004 by Douglas "Surreal" Arcuri.

+*Note: my email addresses of darcuri@optonline.net, surreal@optonline.net, and icq address are no longer active.*

 1. [Cold-Ice](https://www.moddb.com/mods/cold-ice)
 1. Cold-Ice Resurrection